-- As the market is pricing in a second half recovery in economic growth, we forecast the 10year Treasury yield to rise off of historic lows to 1%.
-However, we anticipate the rise in yields to be limited due to low inflation expectations, below potential economic growth (after the near-term bounce), continued buying from global central banks, increased demand from foreign investors (due to depressed foreign sovereign yields) and aging demographics. - Given our expectation for a modest rise in longer-duration interest rates while the Fed is set to leave policy rates unchanged for the foreseeable future (keeping shorter-term rates low), we recommend a shorter than benchmark duration for bond portfolios. - From a credit perspective, we believe investors should consider 'buying what the Fed is buying.'
+- As the market is pricing in continued economic recovery through 2021, we forecast the 10year Treasury yield to rise off of historic lows to 1.4% by October 2021.
+However, we anticipate the rise in yields to be limited due to low inflation expectations, below potential economic growth, continued buying from global central banks, increased demand from foreign investors (due to depressed foreign sovereign yields) and aging demographics. - Given our expectation for a modest rise in longer-duration interest rates while the Fed is set to leave policy rates unchanged for the foreseeable future (keeping shorter-term rates low), we recommend a shorter than benchmark duration for bond portfolios. - From a credit perspective, we believe investors should consider 'buying what the Fed is buying.'
 As a result of the expansion of eligible purchases by the Fed to include investment grade and municipal bonds, increased demand as a result of Fed buying should lead to a narrowing of spreads and support prices within these two sectors. - We are cautious on high yield as rising defaults due to the COVID-19-induced recession (we forecast default rates could rise as high as 10%), increased supply due to rising fallen angels and elevated exposure to Energy will likely weigh on the sector.
 Selectivity is important.